 Use the Contact Form to get in touch and I will get right back to you.

 The guiding principle of my practice is that the ability to heal ourselves and our families is our birthright, not a privilege to be hoarded or a commodity to be sold.

-My articles about herbalism, published here on the Old Ways Herbal blog and for several magazines including Vermont’s Local Banquet, The Country Grind Quarterly, and Green Living Magazine, are based on the same guiding principle.
+My articles about herbalism, published here on the Old Ways Herbal blog, in my quarterly columns in Plant Healer Magazine and The Country Grind Quarterly, and for several magazines including Vermont’s Local Banquet and Green Living Magazine, are based on the same guiding principle.

 My clinical practice is centered on the guiding principle, as I know that each of us is the utmost authority on our bodies.

 My goal is for the people I teach and counsel to begin to trace the threads connecting all aspects of their lives to their state of wellness, and to develop a proactive understanding of how to maximize their health.